PickZ-org/PickZ-docs/docs/2-Configuration.md

 `Final location type` The last location type stock should be bound to groups (for example, in some situations pallets are never moved into staging locations, so the allocation should be removed during picking).

-You can create unlimited amounts of group types, so stock and products can be classified in endless amount of ways.
+You can create unlimited amounts of group types, so stock and products can be classified in an infinite number of ways.

 :::info
-PickZ has added 2 often used stock group types by default (pallets and batches), which you can use just by enabling them
+PickZ has added 2 commonly used stock group types by default (pallets and batches), which you can use just by enabling them
 :::

 ## Invoicing

 `Configuration` > `Invoicing`

-PickZ can generate invoices based on quantities sent to the client, or based on the amount of time a product has been in your warehouse by the time it is shipped away.
-The first type of invoice will be directed to the receiving party, and the latter will be directed to the product owner(s) of the products shipped.
+PickZ can generate invoices based on quantities sent to the client, or based on the amount of time a product has been in your warehouse at the time of shipment.
+The first type of invoice will be directed to the receiving party, and the latter will be directed to the product's owner of the products shipped.

 `Enable invoicing` This enables / disabled the entire invoicing module.